An innovative new £50,000 play area in Crewe’s Leighton Brook Park has been completed and a community fun day is being planned to celebrate.

-The playground at Leighton Brook Park includes an earthwork wrapping along the back of the multi-use games area and grass-bank seating.
+The final version includes an earthwork wrapping along the back of the multi-use games area, and grass bank seating.

-At the base of the embankment are a group of totem poles, carved green oak trees and multiple tyre swings.
+From this embankment children can relax, climb and observe.
+At the base of the landform will be a group of totem poles, carved green oak trees and multiple tyre swings.

 The funding has come from the Landfill Communities Funds of Waste Recycling Group Ltd administered by Waste Recycling Environmental Ltd (WREN).

 Leighton Brook Park is a 10-hectare open space located in the west end of Crewe.
 It is the only significant recreational facility in the wards of St Barnabas, Grosvenor and Coppenall.